 - Our Voice-to-Text Input feature.
 (On the Orchid and Daisy models).
 This function is powered by Microsoft.
 The way the process works is that an audio clip is recorded and then Microsoft analyzes it and converts it to text.
 (They are shockingly good at it, by the way).
 They could in theory keep record of those audio clips, but they’re a very reputable company and they are not provided with any associated customer information, so it’s unlikely that the information would be very useful to them.

-I'm moving from an iPhone to the Sunbeam F1.
+I'm moving a SIM card from an iPhone to the Sunbeam F1.
 What do I need to do?

 What network does the Sunbeam plan run on?